padosoft/support/README.md

 - get_os_architecture() : Get the OS architecture 32 or 64 bit.
 - is_32bit() : Check if the OS architecture is 32bit.
 - is_64bit() : Check if the OS architecture is 64bit.
+- isRequestFromCloudFlare(): check if request (by given $_SERVER) is a cloudflare request.
+- isCloudFlareIp(): check if given ip is a valid cloudflare ip.

 ### IP
 - getIPVisitor